iov-one/docs/docs/weave/weave-api-spec/transaction-signatures.md

 sidebar_label: Transaction signatures
 ---

-In this section, we will explain how to sign **Weave transactions**.
+In this section, we will explain how to sign __transactions__.

 ## Authentication and Authorization

-General overview of definitions on this section:
+To execute desired actions and state changes on weave based blockchains, every transaction must be validated, authenticated and then authorized to perform the action.
+In the realm of blockchains this is achieved by using signatures.

-- *Authentication* defines who is requesting this transaction.
+Weave uses `ed25519` signing algorithm to achieve this important feature.

-- *Authorization* determines if the necessary conditions to assume the required *permission* to execute the action.
+After following the steps in [Weave transactions](transaction.md), created **Tx** must be signed.
+But first Weave *conditions* role in signing must be explained.

-- *Permission* is the right to perform a specific type of action, like send tokens from an account, or release an escrow.
-These permissions can be assigned to an individual, but more general to a *Condition*.
+[//]: # (TODO move readthedocs documentation to this project and give references here)

-- *Conditions* define what checks a transaction must fulfill to be able to access given permission.
-They must be serializable and can be stored along with an object.
+Conditions format defined as `(extension, type, data)` in general.

-The simplest example to cover all definitions is “who can transfer money out of an account”.
-In many blockchains, they hash the __public key__ and use that to form an __address__.
-Then this address is used as a __primary key__ to an account balance.
-A user can send tokens to any address, and if I have signed with a public key, which hashes to the address of this account, then I can __authorize__ payments out of the account.
-In this case, the *signature* is __authentication__, we must have transfer __permission__ on this account, and the __condition__ is the presence of a signature with a public key that hashes to the account’s address.
+Condition with __ed25519__ public key signature could be represented as `("sigs", "ed25519", <address>)`.

-## Serialization
+Here is the basic golang presentation of condition

-Conditions format defined as `(extension, type, data)` in general. __ed25519__ public key signature could be represented as `("sigs", "ed25519", <address>)` and theoretically __sha256__ hashlock could be as `("hash", "sha256", <hash>)`.
+`condition := sprintf("%s/%s/%X", extension, type, data)` where __condition__ looks something like `cond:sigs/ed25519/636f6e646974696f6e64617461`.

 ## Signing transactions

 After the steps in [Weave transactions](transaction.md) is followed, created **Tx** is ready to be signed to be authenticated and authorized by *Weave/bnsd*.

-Signature body format is:
+Signature input body format is:

 | version     | len(chainID)     | chainID          | nonce                 | signBytes                  |
 |--------:    |--------------    |--------------    |-------------------    |------------------------    |